 [Brogan Bunt] One of our primary interests in this facility is the capacity to engage with broader disciplines.

-[Nicholas Gill] We’ve got a number of the big issues that are occupying our society right now, bushfires, shark attacks and urban sustainability issues.
+[Nicholas Gill] We’ve got a number of the big issues that are occupying our society right at the moment, we’ve got bushfires, we’ve got shark attacks and urban sustainability issues.

-[Brogan Bunt] What we aim to do here is to prepare student not necessarily just for the current state of affairs, but we’re trying to prepare students for the future, for a changing industry where they can anticipate and invent possibilities further down the track.
+[Brogan Bunt] What we aim to do here is prepare students, not necessarily just for the current state of affairs, but we’re trying to prepare students for the future, for a changing industry where they can anticipate and invent possibilities further down the track.

 - End Transcript